The B-24 Liberator

 Wingspan: 110 feet 0 inches; length: 64 feet 2 inches (varies by model); height: 18 feet 0 inches; wing area: height to top of fuselage: 12 feet 1 inch; height to top of rudder: 17 feet 11 inches; 1048 square feet.
 Accommodation: Normal crew size: 10 (pilot, copilot, bombardier, nose gunner, navigator, radio operator, ball turret gunner, two waist gunners, and tail gunner).
 To provide a sense of scale of the Liberator, see the photo below of a B-24D named the "Fighting Sam".

-Ten 0.50-inch (50 caliber) Browning machine guns in nose, upper, ventral, and tail turrets and in the right and left waist positions.
+Ten 0.50-inch (.50 caliber) Browning (typically, although other manufacturers were used) machine guns in nose, upper, belly, and tail turrets and in the right and left waist positions.
 Maximum internal bomb load was 8,000 pounds.
 Two 4,000 pound bombs could be carried on external racks, one underneath each inner wing.
 The maximum short range bomb load was 12,800 pounds (by using underwing racks), but normally the offensive load was 5,000 pounds.

 Engine Starting Sequence